 Parking is close and convenient at Diamond Peak.
 Most days it's just a short walk to the ticket booths and on busy days we run a parking lot tram.
 It's best to arrive early on holidays to make sure you get the most time on the slopes.

 Tickets, Lessons & Rentals: Go to the ticket windows first, located in the main plaza of the lower building.
 If you are a new skier or snowboarder we recommend taking a lesson.
-You can purchase first time beginner packages (ages 7+) at the ticket window that include everything you need.
-Reservations are not accepted so we suggest arriving at least one hour before the lesson times, or earlier on holidays.
-We do take advance reservations for private lessons and the Sierra Scout All Day programs.
+You can purchase first time beginner packages (ages 7+) at the ticket window (if you didn't already online) that include everything you need.
+Reservations for group lessons can be made online in advance.
+If the online lessons are sold out, we suggest arriving at least one hour before the lesson times, or earlier on holidays to book your lesson day-of.
+We take advance reservations for private lessons over the phone - call 775-832-1135.

 Lessons for ages 3-6 need to be purchased at the Child Ski Center, please see refer to Child Ski Center for pricing and information.

 Equipment Rentals: You will pay for your rental equipment at the same ticket window you purchased your lift tickets, main plaza.
 Next, take your receipt and follow the signs up to the Rental Shop.
 Computers are located at the entrance of the rental shop where you enter your confirmation number and information into our database.
 Be honest on your weight so the professionals can set the bindings correctly for you.

 Lesson Time!: The lesson meeting area is located in back of the Skier Services Building.
 Look for the sign that coordinates with your lesson description, that is where you will meet your instructor.
 Make sure you are on time for your lesson.
 Remember skiing/boarding can be a challenging sport, hang with it and it will be a lot of fun!

 Why Take Lessons?